GoPro Hero8 Black review: The best gets better

 The answer is the $400 Hero8 Black, which features the first physical redesign since 2016’s Hero5 Black and includes an integrated mount — that’s right, you can ditch the mounting frame.
 It’s also compatible with a new line of accessories, called Mods, which transform the camera into a powerful vlogging and storytelling tool.

-And then there’s HyperSmooth 2.0, which now works across all frame rates and resolutions.
+Then there’s HyperSmooth 2.0, which now works across all frame rates and resolutions.
 Combined with optional horizon leveling, it’s another leap forward for EIS.

 It’s only been a year, but with these and many other new features, the Hero8 Black compares very favorably against the Hero7 Black.
 More importantly, GoPro’s latest flagship proves the company that started the action cam craze still has what it takes to compete — and win — against the likes of DJI, Yi, and the myriad other competitors that have sprung up in its wake.